BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/affixes.md

 ### Explosive
 ---

-On Explosive weeks i recommend you to play Crusader's Might and Holy Prism talent to maximize the amount of Explosives you can do alone.
+On Explosive weeks I recommend you to play Crusader's Might and Holy Prism talent to maximize the amount of Explosives you can do alone.

 ### Storming
 ---